wenkangjing/notes-launch-school/220/lesson8/_220_lesson8.md

 ```

 # 16	Project: Guess a Word, Part 2: Core Functions

+put script tag last element before closing bady
+- no need to wrap everything in DOM ready function.

+closures
+- var aClosures is a function, that
+- returns another function + variables
+- immediately execute the function ()
+- aClosures is now ready to use

 # 17	Project: Guess a Word, Part 3: Event Handling and Game Play
 # 18	Project: Guess a Word, Part 4: OLOO Pattern Solution